autometrics-dev/vscode-autometrics/README.md

 - `autometrics.prometheusUrl`: configure your Prometheus URL.
 This URL is used to create links to your Prometheus including useful autometrics based queries

+- `autometrics.experimentalRustSupport`: this option allows you to use the embedded graphs with rust.
+However currently all functions are assumed to have been decorated with the autometrics macro.
+You probably don't want to enable this feature.

+- `autometrics.graphPreferences`: this option allows you to configure what to use to render graphs.
+The possibilities are:

+* embedded graph (which are demonstrated in the animation above)
+* prometheus (which links out to the prometheus UI)
+* autometrics explorer (which links to the web interface that is bundled with the autometrics CLI: see also [local development](https://docs.autometrics.dev/local-development))

+- `autometrics.webServerURL` this option is only relevant if you've configured `autometrics.graphPreferences` to `use autometrics explorer`.
+The autometrics CLI serves the web interface on port 6789, however if you use a different port or don't run it on localhost you can update this setting to point to whatever you want.

 ---